-The remainder of the program will be devoted to research and the writing of the dissertation.
+The remainder of the program will be devoted to research and writing the dissertation.
 University regulations discourage changes in topic after admission to Candidacy.
 Any substantial changes in the proposed dissertation research must be approved by the student's Ph.D.
 Supervisory Committee.
 The completed dissertation should demonstrate the ability of the student to perform independent research and to present findings and interpretations in a clear, grammatically correct style.
 The dissertation must make an original contribution to the discipline of Geography and be of publishable quality.
-It can follow a research paper format (minimum 3 papers with overall Introduction and Conclusions chapters) or a more traditional thesis format, and should be prepared according to the requirements of the University of Florida Graduate School.
+It can follow a research paper format (minimum 3 papers with overall Introduction and Conclusions chapters) or mongraph thesis format, and should be prepared according to the requirements of the University of Florida Graduate School.
 The Ph.D.
 Supervisory Committee must judge the finished dissertation as being ready for defense before the final oral exam (defense) is scheduled.
 All members of the Supervisory Committee will carefully read the dissertation and provide feedback.
 Students must plan well in advance to give committee members time to read the completed dissertation - two weeks minimum is a good rule of thumb.
-Make all edits and get the form signed by all committee members stating you are cleared to set a defense date.
+Make all edits and get the thesis clearance defense form signed by all committee members stating you are cleared to set a defense date.
 Do this before you approach the Graduate Coordinator or Administrative Assistant to schedule a room for defense.

-After submitting the dissertation and completing all other prescribed work for the degree, the candidate will be given an (oral) final examination by his/her Supervisory Committee.
+After submitting a complete dissertation draft and completing all other prescribed work for the degree, the candidate will be given an (oral) final examination by his/her Supervisory Committee.
 Before a date can be set for the oral defense:

-- A complete copy of the dissertation must be received and reviewed by ALL committee members., who must sign the Thesis Defense Clearance form to affirm the student is approved for defense. - Only AFTER this document has been signed can a student then start the process of setting a defense date with the supervisory committee and reserving a location with the assistance of the Graduate Coordinator or Administrative Assistant. - 3.
+- A complete copy of the dissertation must be received and reviewed by ALL committee members, who must sign the Thesis Defense Clearance Form to affirm the student is approved for defense. - 2.
+AFTER this document has been signed, a student can start the process of setting a defense date with the supervisory committee and reserving a location with the assistance of the Graduate Coordinator or departmental administration staff. - 3.
 Once a date is set, the Advisor must notify the department, via email, of the proposed oral defense date no later than 10 business days (including Spring Break) prior to the scheduled date.
 The email should include the document title, names of committee members, and location and date of the oral presentation. - 4.
-Also, no later than 10 business days prior to the scheduled defense, the student must place a copy of their document for public inspection in TUR3141.
+Also, no later than 10 business days prior to the scheduled defense, the student must place a copy of their document for public inspection in TUR3141 and/or in approved departmental online collaborative spaces such as Canvas or Teams.
 This document must be properly formatted with all tables, figures, front matter, abstract, etc. - 5.
 All Supervisory Committee members must participate in the Final Examination.

-At the beginning of the public oral exam, the Ph.D.
-Candidate will summarize the major objectives, rationale, methodology, and findings of the dissertation in a brief presentation.
-The Candidate will then answer any questions from the Committee, attending faculty and students.
-After a satisfactory defense, all Supervisory Committee members must sign the signature pages and the Final Examination form, which are obtained from the Graduate Coordinator or Administrative Assistant.
+At the beginning of the public oral exam, the Ph.D. candidate will summarize the major objectives, rationale, methodology, and findings of the dissertation in a brief presentation.
+The candidate will then answer any questions from the committee, attending faculty, and students.
+After a satisfactory defense, all Supervisory Committee members must sign the signature pages and the Final Examination Form, which are obtained from the Graduate Coordinator or departmental administrative staff.
 These may be retained by the advisor until acceptable completion of corrections.

-Students are responsible for observing all published deadlines to graduate in a given semester, so be sure to check with the Graduate School.
+Students are responsible for observing all published deadlines to graduate in each semester, so be sure to check with the Graduate School.
 As a reminder, most faculty are on 9 month appointments, Aug 15 - May 15, and are not available for summer defenses.
 Plan accordingly.